-Presentation of the principal asset (Note 10)
+Presentation of the principal asset

-Rent receivable is generated from the company's interests in university accommodation.
-These interests fall within the scope of Section 34 of FRS 102, however, due to the transitional relief adopted in relation to service concession arrangements, the company continues to account for all its principal assets applying the policies under the extant UK GAAP, FRS 5 (Application Note F).
+Rent receivable is generated from the Company's interests in university accommodation.
+These interests fall within the scope of Section 34 of FRS 102, however, due to the transitional relief adopted in relation to service concession arrangements, the Group continues to account for all its principal assets applying the policies under the extant UK GAAP, FRS 5 (Application Note F).

 Each year the Company applies judgement in assessing the status of these interests, in accordance with the provisions of FRS 5 (Application Note F), assessing the balance of the significant risks and rewards of ownership of the asset.
-The appropriate balance sheet treatment of these interests is to treat the asset as a finance receivable asset where the company does not have the majority of significant risks and rewards.
+The appropriate balance sheet treatment of these interests is to treat the asset as a finance receivable asset where the Company does not have the majority of significant risks and rewards.
+Where it does, the asset is treated as a tangible fixed asset.